-- 2.1.7 For those who wish to buy their own affordable home, there are several low cost home ownership initiatives aimed at helping local people on modest incomes to purchase a home, including: - Discounted sale: properties sold at a fixed percentage discount from market value, enabling the purchaser to buy the whole property at a reduced rate.
-The percentage discount is then applied upon each successive re-sale.
-Where affordable housing is provided at discounted market value a discount of 40% will be applied. of the allocation of discounted sale properties is determined through the negotiation of Section 106 planning obligations.
-The developer then markets these properties to eligible purchasers approved by the Council (through the Homeseekers' Register).
-In these cases the property will be limited to a discount of final value and subject to an upper cap of 60% of average (mean) property prices for Eden District (currently £137, 595, however this is reviewed annually).
-Shared Ownership: whereby the purchaser buys a percentage share of a property (usually from an RP) and pays rent on the share that they do not own.
-Over time, the leaseholder may buy additional shares in the property - a process known as 'staircasing'.
-In most cases it is possible to staircase up to own 100% of the equity, thus becoming the outright owner.
-However, there may be restrictions, for example in the rural areas, in order to safeguard the supply of affordable housing.
-Where the developer wishes to work with a nonregistered shared ownership provider, this will be considered on its merits through the determination of the planning application, and should it be approved, the provider will be required to comply with the Council's standard Section 106 shared ownership clause(s). - Rent to Buy: properties are rented, through a shorthold tenancy, at a reduced rate, approximately 80% of the market rent.
+- Shared Ownership: whereby the purchaser buys a percentage share of a property (usually from an RP) and pays rent on the share that they do not own.
+Over time, the leaseholder may buy additional shares in the property a process known as 'staircasing'.
+The Council's standard Section 106 shared ownership clauses restrict staircasing to no more than 80% of the equity, thus ensuring the affordable property remains affordable in perpetuity and is not lost to the open market.
+However, there are circumstances where staircasing up to own 100% of the equity could be considered acceptable, for example if its demonstrated that this would conflict with the terms of Homes England grant funding, in such circumstances the Council will seek to secure funds recouped from starcasing be reinvested in new affordable housing within the district, thereby securing funding for affordable housing in perpetuity. - Rent to Buy: properties are rented, through a shorthold tenancy, at a reduced rate, approximately 80% of the market rent.
 The expectation (although not obligation) is that the shorthold period allows the tenant the opportunity to save for a cash deposit towards buying a share of the home. - Starter Homes: introduced, in principle, through the Housing and Planning Act 2016 and are recognised in the NPPF as a form of affordable housing.
 The Act states that starter homes are dwellings available to purchase by qualifying first-time buyers at a discount of at least 20% of the market value, up to a cap of £250,000 (outside London).
 There are restrictions on sale and letting of these homes.

-How much Affordable Housing do developers need to provide?
+2.2 How much Affordable Housing do developers need to provide?